It’s like we are living in a movie with a really big plot twist. You know, the kind that we hope ends soon so we can sigh in relief that it’s over.

 Move.
 Every day.
 Whether it’s walking around on conference calls, walking up and down your stairs in between meetings, or taking a recess break with kids if you have them, it all counts.
 Set a goal for once a day to do something that gets you out of the chair, and as you see how good it feels, it’ll likely become easier to add in more throughout the day.

-Allow yourself to enjoy a moment to yourself.
-Despite the circumstances, having a moment to think, read, or just “be”.
+Enjoy a moment to yourself.
+Despite the circumstances, having a moment to think, read, or just “be” is kind of nice.
 I’m no doctor, but I do know how much I value a moment to recharge to make myself better for when I’m around people, actively listening and problem solving or creating something great.